gravitational/teleport/rfd/0016-dynamic-configuration.md

    If you would still like to proceed, re-run the command with --confirm flag.
    ```

-   Invocation with `--confirm` will temporarily replace the stored resource with
+   Invocation with `--confirm` will replace the stored resource with
-   the default one.
+   the default one until the auth server restart.

 Note the use of `--confirm` on its own as opposed to in conjunction with
 `--force`.
 This decision is meant to retain compatibility with [the unrelated